 Over the years it has grown into a repository of information for scholars, researchers and enthusiasts worldwide.
 As of September 2020, I have indexed over 5,000 news stories; the website reaches an average of 5,000 readers every month, 7,600 followers on Instagram, 2,000 followers on Twitter and 8,400 followers on Facebook.

 My goal is to make the website a useful resource of information about the archaeology of Southeast Asia.
 Besides news stories, I post updates on job listings, academic opportunities, latest research and, when I have the time, create detailed resource pages of my own.

-The website maintained on my own time with my own financial resources.
+The website maintained as a personal project with my own financial resources.
 The costs of running the site is offset by some advertising and affiliate links, and through this Buy Me a Coffee page.
-If you find SEAArch website useful, consider buying me a (virtual or real) coffee to help keep this site going - it is the best and most direct way of supporting the site.
+If you find the SEAArch website useful, consider buying me a coffee (virtual or real) to help keep this site going - it is the best and most direct way of supporting the site.

 thank you for this very informative e-magazine, I very much enjoy it and it keeps me up to date on issues and discoveries I would not be able to otherwise find in one place.
 You are providing a very appreciated, important services.